Yuriy Ivanyushchenko: Criminal prosecution

-In July 2019, the Supreme Court refused to open cassation proceedings on the complaint of the Deputy Prosecutor General against the decision of the Kyiv Court of Appeals dated 03.04.2019, which upheld the decision of the judge of the Solomyansky court of Kyiv Bobrovnyk OV 27 January 2016, to close the criminal proceedings № 42015000000000207 (concerning the theft of funds from the Kyoto Protocol in 2012–2014).
+In July 2019, the Supreme Court refused to open cassation proceedings on the complaint of the Deputy Prosecutor General against the decision of the Kyiv Court of Appeals dated 03.04.2019, which upheld the decision of the judge of the Solomyansky court of Kyiv Bobrovnyk OV 27 January 2016, to close the criminal proceedings No. 42015000000000207 (concerning the theft of funds from the Kyoto Protocol in 2012–2014).
 The prosecutor's office tried to overturn the decision of Judge Bobrovnyk for three years.

 On 15 October 2019, a Latvian court found $30 million criminal.
 Since the beginning of 2015, this money has been under arrest at the request of the Prosecutor General's Office of Ukraine.
 Earlier, a Lithuanian court decided to confiscate $26 million belonging to Ivanyushchenko.

 Assets

-He has a share in the Odessa market "Seventh Kilometer".
+He has a share in the Odesa market "Seventh Kilometer".
 In September 2011, he acquired 50% of the shares of the Mariupol Azovmash.
 The Ukrainian banks Daniel and Promeconombank, which ceased operations in 2014, were also associated with him.

 According to various sources, together with the seized accounts and assets, the fortune of Ivanyushchenko is estimated at more than 200 million euros.
 Ivanyushchenko promised about a third of his fortune to high-ranking people from the circle of the President of Ukraine for resolving the issue of ending his criminal prosecution.

 In his own words, he officially has 7-8 million dollars in a bank account and lives on interest.
 In March 2014, the Swiss government froze the assets of Ivanyushchenko, along with 28 other Ukrainian citizens who were related to the government.

 In February 2014, pictures of one of the largest mansions in Koncha-Zaspa, with an area of 8 thousand m2, located on an area of 35 hectares, which was built by Ivanyushchenko, were published.

 Family

 He is married to Iryna Volodymyrivna (born in 1962).

-His son, Arsen (born in 1991), played in the second squad of the Dynamo Kyiv, a co-owner of Euro Finance, and an ex-shareholder of Zakhidinkombank.
+His son, Arsen (born 16 November 1991), played in the second squad of the Dynamo Kyiv, a co-owner of Euro Finance, and an ex-shareholder of Zakhidinkombank.
 His daughter, Yana (born in 1982), was ranked 96th out of 100 in the rating of the most influential women in Ukraine according to the Focus magazine in 2011.

 He has a younger son, David (born 21 February 2009).